ozgurasarstat/robjm/README.md

 - develop general function for ld and jm, e.g. a function that is for nor, mod1, mod2, mod3, tv as a sinlge file

+- and make it or all functions efficient, eta1 and eta2, linpred removed, for loop for y is removed, for loop for B or Bstar is removed.

 - add last.time option